 4. to resources.
-Please include plans for the above and any permits that may be required.
-Trans sportation 1.
+Please include plans for the above and any permits that may be required. [rans portation 1.
 Identify public streets and highways serving the site or affected geographic area and describe proposed access to the existing street system.
 Show on site plans, if any.
 2. Is the site or affected geographic area currently served by public transit?
-If so, generally ے. describe.
+If so, generally describe.
 If not, what is the approximate distance to the nearest transit stop?
-3. have?
-How many would the project or proposal eliminate?
-4. Will the proposal require any new or improvements to existing roads, streets, pedestrian, bicycle or state transportation facilities, not including driveways?
+3. Will the proposal require any new or improvements to existing roads, streets, pedestrian, bicycle, or state transportation facilities, not including driveways?
 If so, generally describe (indicate whether public or private).

-5. Will the project or proposal use (or occur in the immediate vicinity of) water, rail or air transportation?
-If so, generally describe.
-6. How many vehicular trips per day would be generated by the completed project or proposal?
+How many vehicular trips per day would be generated by the completed project or proposal?
 If known, indicate when peak volumes would occur and what percentage of the volume would be trucks (such as commercial and non-passenger vehicles).
 What data or transportation models were used to make these estimates?
-7. Will the proposal interfere with, affect or be affected by the movement of agricultural and forest products on roads or streets in the area?
-If so, generally describe.
-8. Proposed measures to reduce or control transportation impacts, if any.